Published by FutureTecEra

 “Act as a content strategist for a beginner-friendly AI blog.
 Create five article ideas about practical AI use for students.
 Include a short explanation for each idea.”

-This type of prompt can support brainstorming, but the final angle, accuracy, and originality still need human review.
+This type of prompt can guide brainstorming, but the final angle, accuracy, and originality still require human review.

 Education and Learning